David Taylor (wrestler, born 1990): 2018

-To start off the year, Taylor became only the twelfth American to claim a gold medal at the Ivan Yarygin Golden Grand Prix, considered to be the toughest open tournament in the world.
-He opened up with a win over two-time (and defending) Pan American champion Yurieski Torreblanca, followed up by Selim Yaşar on points and a fall over '17 Junior World Champion Artur Naifonov to make the finals.
-In the finals, he got another fall, now over Fatih Erdin, to claim the Gold medal.
-On April, he claimed his second and back-to-back World Cup championship, recording four technical falls to help secure the gold medal for the United States.
+To start off the year, Taylor became only the 12th American to claim a gold medal at the Ivan Yarygin Golden Grand Prix, considered the toughest open tournament in the world.
+He opened with a win over two-time (and defending) Pan American champion Yurieski Torreblanca, followed by Selim Yaşar on points and a fall over '17 Junior World Champion Artur Naifonov to make the finals.
+In the finals, he got another fall, this time over Fatih Erdin, to claim the gold medal.
+On April, he claimed his second consecutive World Cup championship, recording four technical falls to help secure the gold medal for the United States.
 He also clinched his third US National title, with four victories over fellow Americans.

 On May, he claimed his first Pan American title, with notable wins over Yurieski Torreblanca, Pool Ambrocio and Eduardo Gajardo.
 On his seventh attempt to make the US World/Olympic Team, Taylor finally and dominantly was able to punch tickets to the World Championships, when he defeated '18 Bill Farrell Memorial medalist Nick Reenan twice via technical fall on May, at Final X: State College.
 He then warmed up at the Yasar Dogu of July, with four dominant pins over foreigners.

 At the World Championships, Taylor had a tough start, as he faced his biggest threat of the tournament in the first round, '16 Olympic Gold medalist and defending World champion Hassan Yazdani from Iran.
 After being down two points to six at the end of the first period, Taylor was able to overcome adversity and put on nine points on his side, finishing the legendary match 11–6.
 In the next round, he tech'd '18 Alexander Medved champion Hajy Rajabau from Belarus, to advance to the quarterfinals.
 Next, he picked apart the accomplished Cuban Yurieski Torreblanca, to pick up an 8–0 victory.
 In the semifinals, he had it harder, as he went to the distance against the '17 European Champion and Russia's best Dauren Kurugliev, but was able to score the comeback win 7–5.
 During the match, Taylor got briefly knocked out after Kurugliev accidentally wheel kicked him on the chin when escaping a single leg attempt by Taylor.
 In the finals, he dismantled Fatih Erdin from Turkey, overwhelming his opposition with 12 points to two, to claim the World Championship and help Team USA reach third place.

 After the year was over, Taylor was named the UWW International Freestyle wrestler of the Year, and was awarded the John Smith Award winner as USA's Freestyle wrestler of the Year.